|Courses in ACCT | BINS | BSAD | ECON | FINC | IBUS | MGMT | MKTG|

 FINC 7311 Applied Corporate Finance

-Prerequisite: ACCT 7304, ECON 7313, or Concurrent MGMT 7280 FINC 7100 or Passing Score on finance assessment.
+Prerequisite: ACCT 7304, ECON 7313, FINC 7100 or pass assessment-ECON 7200, MGMT 7180 (may be taken concurrently).
 This course fully develops the analysis of financial statements and cash flow and then examines the investment and financing decisions are discussed in the context of information asymmetry, potential agency problems, and corporate governance.
 The course stresses the application of finance theory to real life business situations through the use of case studies.

 FINC 7320 Advanced Investment Analysis

-MBA or MS in MIS Elective.
+MBA or MS in BIS Elective.
 Prerequisite: FINC 7301 or equivalent.
 Evaluation of capital markets, analytical techniques useful for security analysis; emphasis on analysis of stocks, bonds in portfolio management.

 FINC 7323 Bank Financial Management